rhostettler/libsmc/README.md

 Each of the structures is described in turn below, followed by a list of implemented algorithms and standard models included in the toolbox.
 The interface of each algorithm is documented in the corresponding Matlab help page.

-Some general notation used throughout this file:
+Some general notation used throughout this file (and the code):

 * `N`: Number of datapoints,
 * `Nx`: State dimension,